cfrioux/miscoto/README.md

                                 basename of the metabolic network to be analysed in the community
         --output OUTPUT       output file in json
+        --all                 focus on all bacteria of the community

     ```miscoto focus``` can be called directly in Python